Misa Matsui: Dream Star Fighting Marigold (2024–present)

-In April 2024, Matsui was announced as part of the newly created promotion of Dream Star Fighting Marigold.
-At their inaugural event, the Marigold Fields Forever from May 20, 2024, she teamed up with Natsumi Showzuki and fell short to Amarei Kouki and Chika Goto in tag team competition.
-At Marigold Summer Destiny on July 13, 2024, she was defeated by Showzuki in the finals of a tournament to crown the inaugural Marigold Super Fly Champion.
+On 15 April 2024, Matsui was announced as part of the newly created promotion of Dream Star Fighting Marigold.
+At the inaugural event, Marigold Fields Forever on 20 May 2024, she teamed up with Natsumi Showzuki and lost to Kouki Amarei and Chika Goto.
+At Marigold Summer Destiny on 13 July 2024, she was defeated by Showzuki in the finals of a tournament to crown the inaugural Marigold Super Fly Champion.

+On 7 February 2025, Matsui lost a Super Fly Championship match to champion Victoria Yuzuki.
+After the match, Matsui was recruited to Dark Wolf Army by Nagisa Nozaki and CHIAKI.
+Matsui officially joined the group during a press conference on 13 February, turning heel in the process.
+On 16 February, Bozilla and Megaton would join and the unit changed their name to Darkness Revolution, the first faction in Marigold history.

+On 25 October 2025, Matsui and CHIAKI defeated Maria and Riko Kawahata for the Twin Star Championship at Grand Destiny, giving Matsui her first career championship.